 Stone size is directly proportional to the design wave at the breakwater structure.
 The minimum required weight of a stone can be calculated using Hudson's Equation (Coastal Engineering Manual 2006, Table VI-5-22).
 The stone size is calculated from the wave height, specific weight of the stone, density of water, and slope of the structure.
-Typically, rubble mound breakwater structures range between 1.5 horizontal to 1 vertical at the shallowest.
+Typically, rubble mound breakwater structures range between 1.5 horizontal to 1 vertical at the steepest to 3 horizontal to 1 vertical at the shallowest.